Your LinkedIn profile could be enhanced significantly in a few minutes for better job search visibility and network friendliness.

 Here are a couple of free backgrounds I have resized for you.
-You are welcomed to download and use (right-click, save, and upload).
+You can download and use (right-click, save, and upload).
 Yes, some are a bit bolder than others.
-To add your message to these images, you can use a program such as Text Editor.
+You can use a program such as Text Editor to add your message to these images.

 #2.
 Customize Your URL.
 Do you know your LinkedIn profile address?
 Here is how to find it.

-Click on profile at the top-left of the window
+Click on the profile at the top-left of the window

 The URL will then be in the address bar of your browser.

 How would this benefit you?
-Well, if you have work to showcase or have created a video resume/profile, this is an opportunity to drive traffic to those job search and personal branding tools.
+If you have work to showcase or have created a video resume/profile, this is an opportunity to drive traffic to those job search and personal branding tools.

-Where to find this opportunity on your profile?
-Visit your LinkedIn profile, under your picture, and next to the number of connections you have gained, you will see the contact information.
+Where do you find this opportunity on your profile?
+Visit your LinkedIn profile under your picture, and next to the number of connections you have gained, you will see the contact information.

 #4.
 Privacy Settings.
-Make sure you have set your profile to public setting instead of private.
-A public profile will be picked up by search engines and your information more accessible by recruiters.
+Ensure you have set your profile to a public setting instead of a private one.
+Search engines will pick up a general profile, making your information more accessible to recruiters.

-I would, however, recommend you keep some sections of your profile private so that you create a reason for the connection.
+I would, however, recommend you keep some sections of your profile private to create a reason for the connection.

 #5.
 Headline.
 This is probably a fundamental step, but I’d like to guide you in optimizing this area.

-Here is my formula: Target title + value offer + keywords = SEO-optimized headline.
+My formula is Target title + value offer + keywords = SEO-optimized headline.

 Keep in mind that this headline must be concise.
 LinkedIn’s headline is capped at 120 characters.

-There is so much more we can cover to learn how to optimize your LinkedIn presence.
-With more than 575 million users, and 260 million monthly active users, according to Kinsta.com, the above tips will help you stand out.
+We can cover much more to learn how to optimize your LinkedIn presence.
+With more than 575 million users and 260 million monthly active users, according to Kinsta.com, the above tips will help you stand out.

 Need to do more to optimize your LinkedIn presence?
-Here is a comprehensive infographic that will cover all of the critical points when building and optimizing your LinkedIn profile.
-It is truly impressive.
+Here is a comprehensive infographic covering all the critical points when building and optimizing your LinkedIn profile.
+It is imposing.
 Check it out.